Massiv3Troll/manchestermngov/content/contact.md

 id = "contact"
 +++

+# Manchester City Council  Meetings

+The Manchester City Council meets on the second Monday of every month at 7:00 pm at Manchester City Hall.
+We warmly invite you to join us and participate in these meetings.
+If you have any items you’d like to see on the agenda, please send them to the city clerk at least one week before the meeting.

 # City Officials

-The City Council of Manchester meets on the second Monday of every month at 7:00 pm at City Hall.
-The public is encouraged to attend.
-Please have any agenda items sent to the city clerk one week before meetings are held.

 {{< columns >}}